vantezzen/journal/README.md

     - tables/
 4. Open index.php through your webserver and start using Journal
 5. Once you create a new post you'll see files in the public/ folder.
 This is where Journal will put your static blog files.
 You can now upload these files to a static webserver.

+# Demo
+You can use a static demo of the Journal dashboard at [https://vantezzen.github.io/journal/](https://vantezzen.github.io/journal/).

 # Screenshots
 <p align="center"><img src="assets/img/screenshot_1.png"></p>